lsst-dm/dmtn-057/index.rst

 This note presents several design sketches to study the feasibility of different ways to use the ``verify`` system within tasks.
 It reviews how ``ap_verify`` and ``jointcal`` expect to be able to verify their pipelines, as well as the existing capabilities of the ``verify`` framework, before presenting a series of proposed designs for how to best integrate the existing framework into arbitrary tasks.
-Each subsection of :ref:`Proposed Stack Architectures <arch>` describes the expected costs and benefits of one approach, along with archetypal examples to illustrate the implications for metric or task implementations.
+Each design section describes the expected costs and benefits of one approach, along with archetypal examples to illustrate the implications for metric or task implementations.
 The intent is that one of the proposals can serve as the basis for a later, more formal, design and subsequent implementation in the Stack.

 .. _design-goals: